KDE/websites-openraster-org/proposals/proposals.rst

 Proposals and Application Specific Extensions
 =============================================

-Those might move to the Extensions after discussion.
-Application developers are invited to fork the repository and make pull requests.
-At some point it might be proposed for inclusion to the Extensions through the Create mailing list.
+Proposals to enhance OpenRaster should be created as merge requests to the specification.
+Submitters should fork the openraster specification in order to create a proposal.

+Proposals should contain:

+ * Summary of the proposed feature
+ * Discuss why the feature is useful for an interchange format
+ * An actual patch to the specification
+ * A link to at least one sample implementation

+Proposals should be announced on the create@lists.freedesktop.org mailing list, but discussions should happen on the merge request.

 .. toctree::
    :maxdepth: 2